 Always grateful for the sharing of ideas, an Instagram post @monti.day.by.day inspired our dog figurine washing activity.
-Each day, I’ve offered the children I work with opportunities to help care for our family dog.
-Meanwhile, they can feed her, fill her water bowl and help to walk her on her leash.
-But before long, they will likely be interested in bathing her too!
+When they are visiting us, I offer our grandchildren and young friends opportunities to help care for our family dog.
+They can feed her, fill her water bowl and help to walk her on her leash.
+Before long, they will likely be interested in bathing her too!
 In the meantime, this dog washing activity will offer fun hands-on washing experience, play and practice.

 Dog Figurine Washing Materials (shown in the photo):